-A QR code with a logo strengthens your brand identity and builds trust.
-QR codes include error correction that tolerates up to 30 per cent of the surface being obscured.
+A QR code with a logo in the centre significantly strengthens your brand identity and builds trust with users who might hesitate to scan an anonymous code.
+The good news is that QR codes include an error correction mechanism that can tolerate up to 30 per cent of the surface being obscured, leaving ample room for a well-sized logo.

 Understanding error correction